Employment Practices Liability Insurance

 Any business that has or is in the process of hiring employees should consider carrying an employment practices liability insurance policy.
 We provide employment practices liability insurance for most all types of businesses, including accountants, advertising firms, contractors and tradesmen, healthcare services, architects and engineers, auto dealerships, medical offices, doctors, dentists, attorneys and lawyers, law firms, consultants, construction companies, retail stores, restaurants, employment agencies, staffing agencies, janitorial services, landscapers, nursing homes and assisted living facilities, plumbers, artisan contractors, security guards, veterinarians, travel agencies, and many more.

-We currently offer employment practices liability insurance in Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
+We currently offer employment practices liability insurance in Alabama, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington.